Masbateño language: Masbatenyo and its neighboring languages

 The presence of competing grammatical and lexical subsystems in the language is the most striking characteristic of Masbatenyo.
-This has probably been brought on by the influx of settlers from surrounding major language groups who mixed in elements of their language with and alongside of the Masbatenyo.
-This results to a number of semantic concepts that can be expressed by two to five alternate different words for a single concept.
+This has probably been brought on by the influx of settlers from surrounding major language groups who mixed in elements of their language with and alongside the Masbatenyo.
+This results in several semantic concepts that can be expressed by two to five alternate words for a single concept.

 This led Wolfenden to think that Masbatenyo is unique in the sense of its being a mixed-up language.
-Speakers of the language often thought that their language is just a mixture of its neighboring languages which are Bikol, Waray-Waray, Cebuano, Hiligaynon and Tagalog.
-There are still who refer to their own speech as 'Bisaya'.
+Speakers of the language often thought that their language is just a mixture of its neighboring languages, which are Bikol, Waray-Waray, Cebuano, Hiligaynon and Tagalog.
+There are still those who refer to their own speech as 'Bisaya'.